tgoldenphoenix/my-markdown-notes/docs/language-md/english-grammar.md

 - Examples of Adverb:
   - He `always` goes home late.
   - `Personally`, I can `always` help you `willingly here every day`.
+  - He is `always polite` to the teacher.
+  - She is `always kind` to her mother.
   - Man `always loves` freedom.
   - Man `has always` fought aginst the weather.
   - The middle-aged man `still remains` unmarried.